createandbuild/Dodgy-Sidewalk/README.md

 ## Method / Components
 Basic game interface and infrastructure are built with pygame.
-Due to the random nature of the "pedestrian" agents, the bot uses model-based reinforcement learning ~~and Hidden Markov models~~ to find the optimal path.
+Due to the random nature of the "pedestrian" agents, the bot uses model-free reinforcement learning (Q-Learning) ~~and Hidden Markov models~~ to find the optimal path.

 ## Team